j0lle/gpu-screen-recorder-selector/README.md

 Capture a monitor directly instead to workaround this issue until kde plasma devs fix it, or use another wayland compositor that doesn't have this issue.
 ## System notifications get disabled when recording with desktop portal option
 Some desktop environments such as KDE Plasma turn off notifications when you record the screen with the desktop portal option.
 You can disable this by going into KDE Plasma settings -> search for notifications and then under "Do Not Disturb mode" untick "During screen sharing".
+## The recorded video lags or I get dropped frames in the video
+This is likely not an issue in the recorded video itself, but the video player you use.
+GPU Screen Recorder doesn't record by dropping frames.
+Some video players dont play videos with hardware acceleration by default, especially if you record with HEVC/AV1 video codec.
+In such cases it's recommended to play the video with mpv instead with hardware acceleration enabled (for example: `mpv --vo=gpu --hwdec=auto video.mp4`).
+Some corporate distros such as Fedora (or some Fedora based distros) also disable hardware accelerated video codecs on AMD/Intel GPUs, so you might need to install mpv (or another video player) with flathub instead, which bypasses this restriction.